 - Prepare a script, but then wing it—it’s better to sound like a person

-- Use a headset—higher call quality is a subtle differentiator
+- Use a headset or earbuds—higher call quality is a subtle differentiator

-More than any other format, video builds personal connections and trust.
-When people can see and hear you, they get to know you, even if it’s a one-way message.
+A video message builds personal connections and trust more than any other format.
+When people can see and hear you, they get to know you, even if it’s only a one-way message.
 Plus, on video, you can be informal and candid in ways that would sound presumptive in text.
-Videos are typically delivered via email using a video sales tool like Vidyard, but can also be sent via social media and other direct digital channels.
+Videos are typically delivered via email using a sales tool like Vidyard Video Messages but can also be sent via LinkedIn and other direct digital channels.

-- Use a thumbnail—either an image or GIF
+- Use a dynamic video thumbnail—either an image or GIF

 - Hold up something with their name to show it was recorded just for them

-Social media is a controversial channel but can be a great place to deliver supplementary touches.
+Leveraging social selling and using channels like LinkedIn can be great for delivering supplementary touches.
 The key is knowing that it’s a place for conversations, not pitches.
 Spend your time helping others, not reminding them how they’re supposed to help you.
-Connect directly with your prospects and if they do accept your request, don’t start with the hard sell.
+Connect directly with your prospects, and if they do accept your request, don’t start with the hard sell.
 And if you post more broadly, be more thoughtful than just posting links without context.